Repost from 2015-2016. Edited, updated, and corrected.

-The Evangelical church emphasizes the need for every person to have a personal salvation experience.
-Countless young men have made what I call, excuse the bluntness, a pussy-driven salvation decision.
+The Evangelical church emphasizes the need for every person to have a personal, born-again salvation experience.
+Countless young men have made what I call – excuse the bluntness – a pussy-driven salvation decision.
 They want the girl and they can’t have her, so they start going to church, make a profession of faith, and viola the girl agrees to date him.
-Later they marry, and then the girl finds out that the boy she married feigned faith so he could date her.
+Later, they marry, and then the girl finds out that the boy she married feigned faith so he could date her.
 More than a few of these marriages end in divorce.

-Atheists and non-Christians have a completely different way of looking at the world.
-Evangelicalism is a world filled with Bible verses, commands, and thou shalt not’s.
+Atheists and non-Christians alike have completely different ways of looking at the world.
+Evangelicalism is a world filled with Bible verses, commands, and thou shalt nots.
 It is a world that will surely frustrate the non-Evangelical.
 It’s a world where obedience to authority is demanded at every corner and freedom of thought is often discouraged and condemned.
-It is a place fun loving, free people go to die (and yes, I am painting with a Bruce’s Wide Ass Brush®).
+It is a place fun-loving, free people go to die — and yes, I am painting with a Bruce’s Wide Ass Brush®.

 Over the years, I have corresponded with a number of atheists who are in a mixed marriage.
-While most of them have found a way to make peace with their Evangelical spouse, their emails speak to the great pain and disconnect that comes from such a relationship.
+While most of them have found a way to make peace with their Evangelical spouses, their emails speak to the great pain and disconnect that comes from such a relationship.
 The believing spouse wants his or her unbelieving husband or wife to go to church and at least “act” like a Christian.
 More than a few of the people who have corresponded with me go to church every Sunday to please their spouses.
 Some of them are secret atheists.
-Their spouse doesn’t know they no longer believe.
-They go to church, sing the songs, and listen to sermons they think are bullshit.
+Their spouses don’t know that their significant other no longer believes.
+They go to church, sing the songs, and listen to sermons, all the while thinking it’s all bullshit.
 Why do they do this?
 Love.
-They love their believing spouse and children and they want there to be peace on the home front.
+They love their believing spouses and children and they want there to be peace on the home front.
 All would agree that it would have been better for them if they had married a person who shared the same worldview, but they are willing to do all they can to make the marriage work.

 Sadly, some of those I have corresponded with are now divorced.
 The reasons are many, but religion played a part in every divorce.
 The prophet Amos was right when he posed the rhetorical question, Can two walk together except they be agreed?